rvesse/stardog-docs/src/docs/known-issues.html.md

 quote: We kid ourselves if we think that the ratio of procedure to data in an active data-base system can be made arbitrarily small or even kept small.
 ---

-As of <t>version</t>, the known issues include:
+The known issues in Stardog <t>version</t>--

 1. Stardog doesn't support SPARQ 1.1 UPDATE query language, federation, UPDATE protocol (but the HTTP protocol support is a superset of SPARQL 1.1 UPDATE protocol anyway), or any entailment regimes other than
     OWL 2 Direct Semantics. **WILLFIX**
+1. Our `CONSTRUCT` slightly deviates from [SPARQL 1.1 specification](http://www.w3.org/TR/sparql11-query/#construct) in that it does not implicitly `DISTINCT` query results; rather, it implicitly applies `REDUCED` semantics to `CONSTRUCT` query results.<fn>Strictly speaking, this is a Sesame parser deviation from the SPARQL 1.1 spec with which we happen to agree.</fn>
 1. Asking for all individuals with reasoning via the query `{?s a owl:Thing}` might also retrieve some classes and properties.
     **WILLFIX**
 2. Schema queries do not bind graph variables.
-3. Dropping a database with the CLI will also delete all the data files on your Stardog home directory associated with that database.
-If you want to keep the data files but only remove the database from the system catalog, then you need to manually copy these files to another location before deleting the database.
+3. Dropping a database with the CLI deletes all of the data files in Stardog Home associated with that database.
+If you want to keep the data files and remove the database from the system catalog, then you need to manually copy these files to another location before deleting the database.
 4. If relative URIs exist in the data files passed to create, add, or